 The \$450 million Reliant Stadium was the first-ever NFL stadium with an operable roof.
 The stadium is unique in that it was designed to accommodate two very different tenants - the NFL's Houston Texans and the Houston Livestock Show and Rodeo (which conducts the world's largest stock show and rodeo each year).
 Reliant Stadium's groundbreaking design was a response to the Texan's founder, Robert McNair's, desire to have the football team play on grass under the open sky and the Houston Livestock Show and Rodeo's requirement of a closed roof for full show rigging and protection from the elements.
-The distinctive arched, fabric roof design that resulted became an instant architectural landmark and set new world standards for operable roof design, including unique two - wheel transporters, a first-of-its kind computerized system of electric motors, a new stress relief feature (the four bar linkage, an innovative inflatable rubber bladder system to seal key joints in the roof to keep rain out of the stadium), and computerized clamping system to keep the lightweight structure secure under high winds.
+The distinctive arched, fabric roof design, including unique two - wheel transporters, a first-of-its kind computerized system of electric motors, a new stress relief feature (the four bar linkage, an innovative inflatable rubber bladder system to seal key joints in the roof to keep rain out of the stadium), and computerized clamping system to keep the lightweight structure secure under high winds.